woodfrog/floor-sp/mask-rcnn/README.md

 3. Download the pretrained models on COCO and ImageNet from [Google Drive](https://drive.google.com/open?id=1LXUgC2IZUYNEoXr05tdqyKFZY0pZyPDc).

-## Demo

-To test your installation simply run the demo with

-    python demo.py

 ## Training
 Training and evaluation code is in main.py.
 You can run it from the command